ravan-Aliyev/Mapty-app/README.md

 # What I use

-For create this app with OOP paradigm
+I create with OOP paradigm
 Leaflet libary
 ES6 classes